sameedshoaibb/devops-web-api/README.md

 ## Getting Started

-### Step 1: Terraform (Already Done)
+### Step 1: Terraform
-The Azure infrastructure has been deployed with Terraform.
-You now have:
+The Azure infrastructure will be deployed with Terraform.
+You should have:
 - Ubuntu VM running in Azure (UK West region)
 - Virtual network with security rules configured
-- Static public IP assigned to the VM
+- Static public IP assigned to the VM binding to my Dedicated to my home IP
-- Monitoring enabled for CPU alerts

 **For detailed instructions:** See `platform/terraform/README.md`

 ### Step 2: Configure Ansible
-Edit `platform/ansible/inventory.ini` with your Terraform VM details:
+Edit `platform/ansible/inventory.ini` with your Terraform VM Public IP:
 - VM public IP address (from terraform output)
-- Admin username and password
-- SSH key path (if using key-based authentication)
+- SSH key path

 ### Step 3: Run Ansible Playbook
 From the `platform/ansible` folder, run: